bipp2009/WK-13-ORM/Readme.md

 ## Installation

 Follow the link to the live github repo download the application code and run npm install.

-Run node index.js in the command line to start the application.
+Then install the relevant node modules.

 ## Usage